 “We recently noticed a suspicious charge on your Stripe account for INSTALLERSHUB.CO.UK.
 The information we have about this charge indicates it may have been made with a stolen credit card.

 We understand that fraud can be frustrating and difficult to spot.
 Even though this is the first instance of suspicious charges on your account, we recommend a few quick actions to identify and prevent fraudulent charges before they become chargebacks:

 1. Ensure that you have both CVC and AVS checks on your account.
 With these checks enabled, we will decline charges when the customer fails to provide the correct information, which helps prevent fraud.
 You can enable these checks through the Radar tab in your dashboard: https://dashboard.stripe.com/radar/rules.
 It’s also important to make certain that you are sending us CVC and AVS data in order for the checks to work.

 2. Review charges for anything out of the ordinary.
 As a business owner, you have the most information about what’s normal for your business.
 Refund suspicious transactions (unusually large orders, multiple charges on one card in a short time period, etc.).
 In addition, we will continue to notify you if we notice transactions that look suspicious.

-3. Read about more tips for fraud prevention.
+3. Read more tips for fraud prevention.
 We have a great list of resources that you can find here: https://support.stripe.com/questions/avoiding-fraud-and-disputes.